 |Bioinformatics||Biomax Informatics, Qlucore, etc.||Metalife, Biodi|

 In this blog, we tried to understand the difference between Machine Learning and Data Scientist.
 Also, we looked at some use cases to understand why we use Data Science and Machine Learning in real life.

 This is all about ‘Machine Learning Engineer vs Data Scientist.’

-Go through these Machine Learning Interview Questions and Answers to excel in your Big Data interview!
+Go through these Machine Learning Interview Questions and Answers to excel in your ML Interview!